 Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have outstanding 16,914,048 shares of common stock based on the number of shares outstanding as of May 31, 2016.
-This includes the 4,250,000 shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates, existing stockholders that are required to file reports pursuant to Section 16 of the Securities Exchange Act of 1934, as amended, or the Exchange Act, or participants in our directed share program who purchase more than \$1,000,000 of shares.
+After this offering, we will have outstanding 17,899,586 shares of common stock based on the number of shares outstanding as of May 31, 2016.
+This includes the 5,000,000 shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates, existing stockholders that are required to file reports pursuant to Section 16 of the Securities Exchange Act of 1934, as amended, or the Exchange Act, or participants in our directed share program who purchase more than \$1,000,000 of shares.
 See "Prospectus summary-Directed share program" and "Shares eligible for future sale."
-The remaining 12,664,048 shares are currently restricted as a result of securities laws or lock-up agreements but will become eligible to be sold at various times beginning 180 days after this offering, unless held by one of our affiliates, in which case the resale of those securities will be subject to volume limitations under Rule 144 of the Securities Act of 1933, as amended, or Rule 144.
-Moreover, after this offering, holders of 12,016,162 shares of our common stock will have rights, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders, until such shares can otherwise be sold without restriction under Rule 144 or until the rights terminate pursuant to the terms of the investors' rights agreement between us and such holders.
+The remaining 12,899,586 shares are currently restricted as a result of securities laws or lock-up agreements but will become eligible to be sold at various times beginning 180 days after this offering, unless held by one of our affiliates, in which case the resale of those securities will be subject to volume limitations under Rule 144 of the Securities Act of 1933, as amended, or Rule 144.
+Moreover, after this offering, holders of 12,251,700 shares of our common stock will have rights, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders, until such shares can otherwise be sold without restriction under Rule 144 or until the rights terminate pursuant to the terms of the investors' rights agreement between us and such holders.
 We also intend to register all shares of common stock that we may issue under our equity compensation plans.
-Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus.
+Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lo